Dairy Industry in the Philippines

 Export and Import of Dairy Products

-The Philippines exports approximately 3,000 metric tons of dairy products annually, including cheese, milk powder, and condensed milk to other Asian markets.
-To meet increasing domestic demand, the country imports about 110,000 metric tons of dairy products each year, including milk powder, cheese, butter, and UHT milk, primarily from New Zealand, the United States, and Australia.
+The Philippines exports around 3,000 metric tons of dairy products annually, including cheese, milk powder, and condensed milk, to other Asian markets.
+To meet the growing domestic demand, the country imports about 110,000 metric tons of dairy products each year, including milk powder, cheese, butter, and UHT milk, primarily from New Zealand, the United States, and Australia.

 Recent Events in the Dairy Industry